Frequently Asked Questions

 Now you can review everything and decide if you want to order.

 Please note.
 We will provide you with an ESTIMATE.
-Additionally, the estimated shipping quote will only be valid for three days and might change afterwards.
+Additionally, the estimated shipping quote will only be valid for three days and might change afterward.
 Therefore, once we have produced and packed your order and know the real size and weight of the package we will have to make the real shipping quote.
 Therefore, there might be a small difference between what we estimated and what the real shipping cost will be.
 We cannot foresee if this will be more or less, but mostly we are talking about very small amounts, because we are quite experienced by now in making our estimates.

 If you would like to read in more detail about international shipping costs and how to save money in international shipping we do recommend our blog article “10 ways to tackle expensive international shipping costs“